The fact that you are on this page means you have an interest in the Philippines. So do we!

 “I’ve seen the power of microfinance all over the world in the eyes of mothers and fathers.
 It’s unmistakable—the joy and deep satisfaction they feel from being able to work hard and provide for their children and their future.”
 Rich Stearns – President, World Vision U.S

-For example, one client in the Philippines borrowed $30 to purchase some chickens.
-She sells the eggs and chickens she raises.
-Over a few months she was able to repay the small loan at a very low interest rate and has now tripled her assets and has enough income to feed her children three healthy meals a day.
+One client in the Philippines borrowed a typical amount of approximately US$270 to purchase stock to start a Sari Sari (otherwise known as a snack shop).
+She sells various snack foods to customers and people passing by.
+Over a few months she was able to repay the small loan at a very low interest rate and has now increased her assets and has enough income to feed her children three healthy meals a day.
 In some cases women are then able to employ other women.
-Microfinance loans to women have proven very successful, and almost 100% of loans are repaid in full.
-Loan recipients are asked to form groups of five to support and encourage each other and to assist each other to repay the loan.
-The project lenders provide training and business skills to these groups.
-This empowers the women as they provide their own solution to generations of poverty and further creates a sisterhood of caring.

 Over the past 6 years, Honor 1000 Movement Inc have progressively established a micro-finance program that today supports in excess of 2,000 clients each week.
 Stretching across 4 regions of the Philippines (Bataan, Siquijor, Gen San, Floridablanca) 129 fellowship groups meet weekly as individual cooperatives, along with an Honor 1000 loans officer, working together to progress their businesses.
 It’s a fantastic model filled with success stories of women (many of whom are single moms) being able to keep their kids in school, nutritious food on the table, and live safely in comfortable homes.
 These women know that it’s their educated children that will one day look after them in the retirement.
 Most importantly, the children of these families, and their mom, will likely remain safe from Human Trafficking.
 The attraction to migration is off the radar.